Editor's Note: This story has been updated with new research. The original post was published on August 1, 2016.

 Adult Joshua trees can withstand punishing desert conditions by storing water in their trunks.
 Seedlings are much more vulnerable.

-At the rate the planet is warming, Barrows expects Joshua tree habitat in the park to shrink by as much as 90 percent by the end of the century.
+At the rate the planet is warming, Barrows expects Joshua tree habitat in the park to shrink by anywhere from 80 percent to 90 percent by the end of the century, disappearing altogether if humans take little action to cut carbon emissions.

 The findings shook those who love the park’s stark landscape.
 The bleak joke is that without Joshua trees, the park would have to change its name.
 Barrows says there may be a way to avoid that.